 - Students placed on probation may be restricted to a reduced course load, provided structured study credits, or directed to meet with their academic advisor and/or the Student Engagement Team on a regular basis. - 2.
-Students on probation may not take advantage of the pass-fail option. - Students placed on academic suspension may apply for re-admission after one semester.
+Students on probation may be required to enroll in and pass a study skills course at the Academic Dean's discretion. - 3.
+Students on probation may not take advantage of the pass-fail option. - 4.
+Students placed on academic suspension may apply for re-admission after one semester.
 Readmission is by act of the Academic Affairs Committee or by the Vice President for Academic Affairs on behalf of the Academic Affairs Committee.
-Such readmission will always be on academic probation. - 4.
-Students who cannot qualify for removal from probation after a suspension will be subject to academic dismissal.
+Such readmission will always be on academic probation. - Students who cannot qualify for removal from probation after a suspension will be subject to academic dismissal.